hkvb/infometis/README.md

 ## hkvb/infometis

-Library image and Infometis controlplane implementation Requires a serious documentation update.
+Library image and Infometis controlplane implementation.
+See the [Reference](REFERENCE.md) for full details.

 ## hkvb/infometis/base